Rosterfy have pulled together our top tips for creating a detailed volunteer job description with a free template available to help you get started.

 Every major international federation in sport is proactively looking for ways to internalize their technology and systems for the events they are involved with for two main reasons.

 - To increase control, retention of data and operational learnings to make their events more sustainable year-on-year.
-All of the above have a direct reduction in costs allowing all savings to flow into the general improvement of sport at grass root or improvement of fan engagement.
+All of the above have a direct reduction in costs allowing all savings to flow into the general improvement of sport at grass roots level or improvement of fan engagement.

 - Prior to 2019, there weren't the globally supported, cost-effective and scalable solutions on the market for federations to purchase, instead relying on local suppliers at each event - all of which give a different outcome creating no consistency or centralizing of information.